rohit13807/nodejs-authentication-with-passportjs/README.md

 # nodejs-authentication-with-passportjs
 Nodejs Authentication with Passport.js

-# Run app by using below command
+## Run app by using command: node index.js
-node index.js